VVRud/roman_clf/README.md

 Parameters specifict for model:

-- `exp_name` - defines model name and paths to write summaries and weights in.
+- `exp_name` - defines the model name and paths to write summaries and weights in.
 - `learning rate` - learning rate to train model with.
 - `use_dropout_block` - if to use dropout between convolutions.
 - `use_dropout_dense` - if to use dropout after dense layer.